Skip to main content

 TOTAH is a nexus for dialogue that transcends the traditional gallery model.
 Founded by David Totah in 2015, we seek to channel the artist’s work and worldview, bringing it to those with whom it resonates.
 Established artists are considered with fresh eyes, emerging practitioners find their connection to canon, and a sense of the global is made to feel local.
 Ours is an intentional space with patience for revelation, continuing a family tradition that started in the 1960s.

-TOTAH’s focus is modern and contemporary art, through which we represent eight artists and one estate.
+TOTAH’s focus is modern and contemporary art, through which we represent ten artists and two estates.
 In their work we recognize an enduring quality and truth that each explores.
 We look for ways to enrich the experience of audiences, and continually challenge ourselves to bring new perspectives to the table.

 Artists Represented: